-A Metrolinx Corridor Development Permit, when issued, shall indicate the conditions and the corresponding Municipal Permits that have Metrolinx authorization, e.g. Demolition Permit, Shoring Permit, Excavation Permit, Foundation Permit, Building Permit.
-The Municipality will only issue a Municipal permit if they have a corresponding Metrolinx Corridor Development Permit in hand, and the Developer's Application Package is the same in the Metrolinx and Municipal applications, such that Metrolinx and the Municipality are issuing permits for the same design/work, as per applicable Law pursuant to O.Reg 332/12 under the Building Code Act, 1992.

-3. Permit with no conditions - Issued for small-scale/minor Projects with little to no impacts to Priority Transit Projects.
+- 1. Permit with no conditions Issued for small-scale/minor Projects with little to no impacts to Priority Transit Projects. - 2.
+Permit with conditions Developer shall review Metrolinx's conditions and proceed with the proposed Works in accordance to the stipulated conditions.
+Where applicable, to further advance the development, the Developer shall submit additional documentation to satisfy the conditions.
+If the additional documentation is compliant, Metrolinx will update the permit, indicating that the condition has been satisfied and that design and/or construction subject to that condition can proceed. - A Metrolinx Corridor Development Permit, when issued, shall indicate the conditions and the corresponding Municipal Permits that have Metrolinx authorization, e.g. Demolition Permit, Shoring Permit, Excavation Permit, Foundation Permit, Building Permit.
+The Municipality will only issue a Municipal permit if they have a corresponding Metrolinx Corridor Development Permit in hand, and the Developer's Application Package is the same in the Metrolinx and Municipal applications, such that Metrolinx and the Municipality are issuing permits for the same design/work, as per applicable Law pursuant to O.Reg 332/12 under the Building Code Act, 1992. - 3.
+Resubmit Application Package is non-compliant or includes insufficient documentation, to the extent that Metrolinx cannot confirm compliance and will not issue a permit.
+For a resubmit status, the Developer shall review and address Metrolinx's compliance feedback, and resubmit their Application Package for a subsequent review by Metrolinx.
+It is the Developer's responsibility to demonstrate to Metrolinx that their Project will not create schedule, financial, or other adverse impacts to the Priority Transit Projects, and that any potential impacts will be adequately mitigated, to the satisfaction of Metrolinx for a Permit to be issued.